HoerTech-gGmbH/openMHA/_pages/01_download.md

-This package compiles on Ubuntu 16.04 (or later) for 64-bit processors (x86_64).
+This package compiles under Linux and Mac operating systems.
 See installation instructions in the [README](https://github.com/HoerTech-gGmbH/openMHA/blob/master/README.md) file for more details.